andalugeeks/andaluh-discord/README.md

 ## Install

-We recommend to setup a python virtualenvironment to run the bot.
+You can setup a python virtualenvironment to run the bot.
 Let's create a virtualenv for python3 and install the dependencies using the `requirements.txt` file:

 ```
 cd andaluh-discord/